AIA A101 Explained for ARE 5.0

 Contract sum

 Establishes the stipulated sum — the fixed price the owner agrees to pay the contractor.
 Unit prices and alternates may also be listed here.
-This is a lump sum contract, meaning the contractor bears the risk of cost overruns.
+This is a stipulated sum contract, meaning the contractor generally bears the risk of cost overruns, except for changes in scope, differing site conditions, or other adjustments permitted by the Contract Documents.

 Article 5